-- (b) A surviving child's benefit is prorated to an amount equal to 1% of the member's highest salary year for each quarter of a year credited as actual service in the system, up to 20% or up to a maximum of \$20,000 per year.
+- (a) credited service regardless of age, the annuity begins immediately; otherwise the annuity begins the month following the date the member would have attained age 60.
+Under certain circumstances, a lump sum distribution may be made to the beneficiary(ies) of the deceased member. - (b) A surviving child's benefit is prorated to an amount equal to 1% of the member's highest salary year for each quarter of a year credited as actual service in the system, up to 20% or up to a maximum of \$20,000 per year.
 If there is more than 1 surviving dependent, the benefits are capped to the lesser of 60% of the member highest salary or \$60,000 per year to be divided equally among the dependents.
+A child is dependent until the child's death, marriage, or attainment of age 18 (age 23 if the child is a full-time student).

+A child of a deceased member is considered a dependent child and is eligible for the dependent child annuity at eighteen years of age or older, but no older than twenty-three years of age if the dependent child stays continuously enrolled as a full-time student at an accredited school, college, our university.

-Act 505 of 2017.
-A child is dependent until the child's death, marriage, or attainment of age 18 (age 23 if the child is a full-time student). - 10.
-Lump Sum Death Benefit A.C.A. § 24-7-720.
-Beneficiaries of deceased active members or retirees with 10 or more years of ATRS credited service are eligible to receive a lump sum death benefit of up to \$10,000 (\$6,667 for noncontributory service-benefit).
-The amount will be prorated for members who have both contributory service and noncontributory service.
-Members with 15 or more years of contributory service will receive the full \$10,000 (Act 977 of 2011). - 11.
+- 10. Lump Sum Death Benefit A.C.A. § 24-7-720.
+Beneficiaries of deceased active members or retirees with 10 or more years of ATRS credited service are eligible to receive a lump sum death benefit of up to \$10,000.
+Resolution 2020-27 on September 28, 2021 set the minimum amount of the lump sum death benefit for all eligible members to six thousand six hundred sixty-seven dollars (\$6,667); retired members who retired on or before July 1, 2007 will receive an additional six hundred sixty-six dollars and sixty cents (\$666.60) for each contributory year of service credit up to the maximum amount of ten thousand dollars (\$10,000); and all other members will receive an additional three hundred thirty-three dollars and thirty cents (\$333.30) for each contributory year of service credit up to the maximum amount of ten thousand dollars (\$10,000). - 11.
 Member Contributions A.C.A. § 24-7-406.
-Through FY 2019, contributory members contribute 6% of their salaries.
+Through FY 2019, contributory members contributed 6% of their salaries.
 Members that are participating in the T-DROP program or are working retirees do not make member contributions.
 If a member leaves service prior to becoming eligible to retire, the accumulated member contributions are returned upon request.
 No interest is credited to a member's contributions for the first year of membership; after 1 year, interest is credited.
 The ATRS Board set the interest rate on refunded contributions to 0.08% for fiscal year 2017 and beyond by Resolution 2017-17 on April 17, 2017.
-Act 550 of 2017 allows the ATRS Board to increase the employee contribution rate beyond 6% if the amortization period to pay the unfunded liabilities of the system exceeds 18 years.
-The Board set the member contribution rate to 6.25%, 6.50%, 6.75%, and 7.00% for FY 2020, FY 2021, FY2022, and FY 2023 and thereafter, respectively, by Resolution 2017-30 on November 13, 2017.
+By Resolution 2017-30 on November 13, 2017, the Board set the member contribution rate to 6.25%, 6.50%, 6.75%, and 7.00% for FY 2020, FY 2021, FY 2022, and FY 2023 respectively and 7.00% thereafter.
 Effective July 1, 1986, a noncontributory plan was created.
 Effective July 1, 1999 the default choice for new members is contributory.
-Effective July 1, 1997, all future member contributions are tax-deferred in accordance with §414(h) of the Internal Revenue Code of the United States.
-Effective July 1, 2005, all noncontributory members whose status changes from support to teacher (contracted for more than 181 days), will become contributory.
-Each July 1, members who previously elected to be noncontributory may elect to change to contributory status under Act 385 of 2005.
+Effective July 1, 1997, all future member contributions are tax deferred in accordance with §414(h) of the Internal Revenue Code of the United States.
+Each July 1, members who previously elected to be noncontributory may elect to change to contributory status.
 The election is irrevocable.